Diankavoy19/Cypress-cucumber/README.md

 ```console
 npx cypress:run
 ```
-or with config file for iphone-x
+or with config file for macbook-15
 ```console
 npm run cypress:config
 ```